 After seeing the surrounding from the tower, you will go on a canoe ride among the mangroves and creeks.
 On the shore, you can see the monkeys called baboons, which are jumping and screaming around.
 Sometimes you will see locals swimming in the river or women cleaning oysters.
 Locals are making plaster out of oyster shells, which is then used for plastering houses, colouring and also as food for chicken (shells contain calcium).
 When you reach the other side, you will continue walking through the forest to the Base camp.

 On the walk through the forest, you can see many typical African trees and berries.
 The guide will tell you about their medicinal purpose which is still commonly used by the local people.
 They use different things – roots, leaves, bark and fruits.
 In the forest, you will hear sounds of different animals: birds, monkeys … If you are lucky you will also see squirrels and lizards.
 Big termite houses are seen every step of the way through the forest.

 OLD AFRICAN FORTUNE TELLER

 You will continue the walk through the forest.
-It last about one hour, but with the strong African sun it is quite exhausting.
+It lasts about one hour, but with the strong African sun, it is quite exhausting.
 The walk ends by the place where some locals produce palm wine.
 You can taste it – it is like a grape must.
 Local man will show you how this juice is collected into pots.
 He will climb the palm tree using a rope – it looks simple to do it but if you try it, you will realize that it is quite tough.

 LUNCH AND TRADITIONAL PERFORMANCE

-In the end of the place, there is a small craft market.
+At the end of the place, there is a small craft market.
 You can buy some souvenirs but don’t forget to barge for the prices.